|

 “I don’t know what we are doing there,” Hernandez said of the war.

 On Friday, Dave Waksberg of Indivisible Palo Alto Plus said that, when including Peninsula protests in San Mateo County, an estimated 10,000 protesters were expected to line El Camino from San Carlos to Sunnyvale.
-Up the hill from El Camino, a “No Billionaire Kings” protest on Woodside Road in Woodside drew between 150 to 200 people, said Woodside resident Thalia Lubin.
+Up the hill from El Camino, a “No Billionaire Kings” protest on Woodside Road in Woodside drew over 400 people, according to an organizer.

 The Palo Alto and Sunnyvale protests were organized by Mountain View Voices for Peace and Justice, along with Together We Will and the Sunnyvale Democratic Club.
 The groups also organized a “No Kings” march last year.